With its whimsical wildlife, unusual geology, and one of the oldest cultures on the planet, there is

 Days 1 & 2 — Sydney, Australia

 Arrive in Sydney this morning and enjoy a welcome reception and dinner on a cruise through its stunning harbor.
 Visit the Royal Botanic Gardens, and take a behind-the-scenes tour of the Sydney Opera House.
 Set out on an optional excursion to climb Sydney’s iconic Harbour Bridge.

 InterContinental Sydney (D; B,L)

 Days 3 & 4 — Hobart, Tasmania/Tasmin Island/Port Arthur

-Fly to Tasmania to tour the capital of Hobart.
+Fly to Tasmania to tour Hobart, the island's capital city.
 Enjoy a private visit to the Bonorong Wildlife Sanctuary with National Geographic grantee Dr. Stewart Nicol.
 The next day, see Tasman Island’s geological formations on a coastal wilderness cruise run by ecotourism pioneer Robert Pennicott, named a National Geographic Traveler of the Year in 2012.
 Wander the ruins of Port Arthur, a historic prison colony.

 Days 5 & 6 — Cradle Mountain-Lake Saint Clair National Park

 Travel north to Mount Field National Park, pausing for a walk to Russell Falls.
 Glimpse the island's agricultural tradition at Curringa Farm, an operating sheep farm, and enjoy lunch and a sheep-shearing demonstration.
-Settle into our award-winning lodge at the edge of Cradle Mountain-Lake Saint Clair National Park, and spend a full day exploring the park's rugged, glacially sculpted landscapes on guided walks.
+Settle into an award-winning lodge at the edge of Cradle Mountain-Lake Saint Clair National Park, and spend a full day exploring the park's rugged, glacially sculpted landscapes on guided walks.
 Discover ancient rain forests

 and alpine heathlands, jagged mountains and glacial lakes.
 Go for a night drive in search of wombats, wallabies, and possums.

 Days 7 & 8 — Melbourne/Phillip Island

 Transfer to Launceston for your flight to Melbourne, known as the cultural capital of Australia.
 Visit famous landmarks such as the Queen Victoria Market, Melbourne Arts Centre, the Melbourne Cricket Ground, and the lively beach town of St. Kilda.
 The next day, journey to Phillip Island, just off the southern coast.
 Venture down treetop boardwalks with a park ranger to view koalas up close at the Koala Conservation Centre.
-Witness the famous fairy penguin parade from a viewing platform at dusk.
+Witness the famous little penguin parade from a viewing platform at dusk.
 Alternatively, take an optional excursion along the Great Ocean Road to see the towering rock formations known as the Twelve Apostles.

 Sofitel Melbourne on Collins (B,L; B,D)